NahidEbrahimian/Image-Segmentation-for-Intensity-Inhomogeneity/README.md

 # Image-Segmentation-for-Intensity-Inhomogeneity
-Image Segmentation for Intensity Inhomogeneity in Presence of High Noise - deformable model
+Image Segmentation for Intensity Inhomogeneity in Presence of High Noise using deformable model

 # Result